 Calene was born and raised in a small town (similar to Innisfail).
 She finished university with a Bachelor of Commerce (major in accounting) and completed her chartered accountant designation thereafter.
 She is married to a farmer and lives south of Penhold with their 2 children.
 Calene enjoys being a career mom and keeping fit!

-Vanessa Ruppert, Family Day Home Provider & Child Development Supervisor
+Vanessa Ruppert, Family Day Home Program & Child Development Supervisor

-Vanessa has been working with children since 2007; she worked as a kindergarten teacher in Guatemala for 3 years and has been with the Innisfail Family Day Home Society as a day home provider since 2010.
+Vanessa has been working with children since 2007; she worked as a kindergarten teacher in Guatemala for 3 years and has been with the Innisfail & Area Family Day Home Society as a day home operator since 2010.
 She has also worked as a freelance graphic designer.

-Vanessa enjoys every aspect of being a day home provider and enjoys preparing the little ones in care both academically and emotionally.
-She decided to make it her life’s work as a day home provider because she believes every child deserves to have a safe place to learn, play, and grow, and because she has a passion for life’s most important gift “children”.
+Vanessa enjoys every aspect of being a day home educator and enjoys preparing the little ones in care both academically and emotionally.
+She decided to make it her life’s work as a day home educator because she believes every child deserves to have a safe place to learn, play, and grow, and because she has a passion for life’s most important gift “children”.

-She feels very proud and lucky to be part of the Innisfail Family Day Home Society because she thinks it is a great group of providers and consultants.
+She feels very proud and lucky to be part of the Innisfail & area Family Day Home Society because she thinks it is a great group of educators and consultants.

-Amanda Di Castri, Family Day Home Provider & Child Development Supervisor
+Amanda Di Castri, Family Day Home Program & Child Development Supervisor

-Amanda has been working within family day homes since 2006; first starting with North Edmonton Family Day Homes Agency and most recently with the Innisfail Family Day Home Society since 2014.
+Amanda has been working within family day homes since 2006; first starting with North Edmonton Family Day Homes Agency and most recently with the Innisfail & Area Family Day Home Society since 2014.

 Amanda enjoys volunteering her time within the schools and on this advisory board.
 Amanda is currently engaging in the curriculum framework as a positive direction for childcare programs.

 She is hoping to create a positive impact for herself, families, and other childcare professionals within the child care network.
 Amanda believes that early learning programs are the foundation to setting children up to be successful through their school years journey.